kodadot/developers/docs/contests_programs.md

 ### How?

-- Anytime you spot a bug, please visit our github and use the [bug form](https://github.com/kodadot/nft-gallery/issues/new?assignees=&labels=bug&template=bug.yml&title=Be+descriptive+and+short) to report and describe what happened to you.
+- Anytime you spot a bug, please visit our github and use the [bug report form](https://github.com/kodadot/nft-gallery/issues/new?assignees=&labels=bug&template=bug.yml&title=Be+descriptive+and+short) to report and describe what happened to you.
 It is important to note, that more thorough and well described bug reports have high chance of getting picked up and solved quickly - that simply means that you'll get rewarded shortly after the bug is fixed.

 ### Rewards
 - Rewards are various, from simple bug reports starting at $50 up to complex ones with high possible improvements can climb up to $600.